 To effectively manage your weight long term, you need a health care provider who will approach your needs head-on.
 Finding the right match for you is an important first step in losing weight and maintaining it.

-Tell your health care provider why you’re concerned about your weight and if you can, what kind of help you’re looking for.
+Tell a health care provider why you’re concerned about your weight and if you can, what kind of help you’re looking for.

 Everyone has a different story when it comes to their weight.
 Your free, personalized TrueWeight® Report can help you share your story with a qualified health care provider today.